 The QTU has introduced the Roselynne Anderson QTU Scholarship in 2022 and up to three members will be awarded up to $1500 to pursue further professional development, training or further tertiary education relevant to special education, school leadership or women in education.

-Further information about the scholarship and the application form is available on the QTU website.
+Further information about the scholarship and the application form will be available soon.

 Special Education Network News